coderbyheart/coderbyheart.com/content/post/registration-for-codefreeze-2027-is-open.md

 ---
 subtitle: Bring merino wool.
 Bring a swimsuit.
 Bring your unfinished ideas.
 title: Registration for Codefreeze 2027 is open
-abstract: Registration announcement for Codefreeze 2027
+abstract: It's about people.
+It always was.
 date: 2026-08-02T18:00:00.000Z
 tags:
   - codefreeze